TheLovinator1/discord-twitter-webhooks/README.md

 `discord-twitter-webhooks` is an automated tool that checks [Twitter](https://twitter.com) for new tweets and sends them to a [Discord](https://discord.com/) webhook.

-This bot is configured with a config file (.env) or environment variables and is written in Python.
+This bot is configured with a config file (.env) or environment variables.

 ## Features